 Schocharie Ridge Farm

-Schocharie Ridge Farm is Lehigh Valley Pennsylvania's most picturesque horse boarding and training stable, with indoor and outdoor arenas plus trails.
+Schocharie Ridge Farm offers horse boarding and training, with indoor and outdoor arenas plus trails.
 Stall board with daily turnout and field board are available at reasonable rates.
 Trainer and owner Sandy Kantor starts young horses under saddle and re-schools older horses using dressage.
 Lessons are offered to boarders or ship-ins on their own horse.
-Foaling is another Schocharie Ridge Farm service.
+Schocharie Ridge Farm also offers foaling services.
+Located in northwestern Lehigh county, Pennsylvania, it is the valley's most picturesque horse farm.

 Schocharie Ridge Farm